felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 > - Rewrite it into your journal
 > - Reread your journal, highlight important bits

-The idea behind this system is simple: do the least to get the most.
+The idea behind this system is simple: Do the least to get the most.
 Books contain answers to our questions.
 That is why we choose to read them after all!
 We just have to dig through the book to highlight them and capture them.
 Forget the fluff,